Wellington's Island Bay cycleway hits another bump in the road

 The draft plan is now expected to be finalised by the end of this month - the same time construction is due to start on residential sections of the Parade.

-Resurfacing work is weather dependent and after the month of March, there is risk of treatment failure as temperatures drop.
+Resurfacing work is weather dependent and after March, there is risk of treatment failure as temperatures drop.

-Council officers have been using information from a previous survey carried out in 2017 for design work instead.
+Council officers have been using information from a 2017 survey for design work instead.
 They reported there was little change when compared to the fresh data they have now received from the latest survey.

 Council officers recommended approving the plan to fix the cycleway.

-"Proceeding with the Traffic Resolution while finalising the parking management plan will have no material impact on the proposed design of the Parade.
-It will however provide certainty to the community."

-Deferring the work until the completion of a parking management plan would delay the implementation of safety improvements and give a lack of certainty to the community, officers said.
+Deferring the work until the parking management plan was done would delay safety improvements and give a lack of certainty to the community, officers said.

 Fitzsimons said the situation was another failure to implement a decision councillors have made.